quizinc-nitd/quizink/content/post/moneyball.md

 </figure>
 <div>

 Nowadays, due to the advent of sports analytics agencies like Opta and Prozone Sports, utilisation of such metrics has become commonplace.
-Tackles per 90, goals per 90, saves held vs saves parried, xG (goals expected), et al are few of the common metrics used nowadays to scout the right talent.
+Tackles per 90, goals per 90, saves held vs saves parried, xG (goals expected), etc are few of the common metrics used nowadays to scout the right talent.

 SC Caen, a small club in France, had a diminutive but industrious midfielder.
 In the 2015-15 season, he had fantastic scores in most of the relevant metrics for his position; 4.8 tackles per game, 2.9 interceptions per game, and 0.9 clearances per game.
 He was spotted by Leicester City and brought to the club in the 2015-16 season for £7.65M.
 He, along with Danny Drinkwater (who had signed for the club in 2012 for a small sum) became a vital midfield partnership which helped Leicester City unthinkably clinch the Premier League title in that season.
 In the next season, the player moved to Chelsea for £35M, netting Leicester a profit of around £27.35M.
 The player’s name is N’Golo Kanté.
 He is 5’6.5” tall, which probably was a reason for him being ignored by most clubs, who were probably of the impression that he was too short, but now he is regarded as one of the best box-to-box destructive midfielders in the game.